-There’s no way for any one person to know each and every one of these signs – however, there are a couple that you will find in just about any workplace in Australia, regardless of the size or industry.
+There’s no way for any one person to know each and every one of these OHS signs – however, there are a couple that you will find in just about any workplace in Australia, regardless of the size or industry.

 Every day, the occupational environment puts its employees at safety risks of accidents and injuries that can happen anytime.

-The creation and execution of these occupational health and safety signs lessen the risk and vulnerability of anyone from danger and other harmful situations inside the workplace.
+The creation and execution of these health and safety signs in the workplace lessen the risk and vulnerability of anyone from danger and other harmful situations inside the workplace.

 Non-compliance to OHS laws – including inadequate signage – can land your business in all sorts of hot water.
 You may even be held personally liable and sentenced to prison thanks to new industrial manslaughter laws!

 If you’re keen to understand what your signage obligations are, these essential signs are a great place to start!